Gary Thomas: Marriage will take off when a woman hears Song of Song 6:9 from her husband.

 Cherish raises the bar a little bit higher.
 And it’s interesting because when I was working on this book, I would ask women, how do you feel cherished?
 What makes you feel cherished?
 And it’s like, turn over the hour glass (Chuckling), get a cup of coffee, ‘cause you’re gonna be there for a while.And I would say to guys, what makes you feel cherished?
-And there’d be, "Am I supposed to be?”
-It [is] almost like it's awkward.
+And there’d be, “Uh … am I supposed to be?”
+It almost—

-Jim: Yeah.
-(Laughing) It doesn’t sound like a masculine word.
+Jim: It doesn’t sound like a masculine word.